alfo/door-sign/README.md

 Obtain a Google Client ID and Secret:

-1. Go to the {Google Developers Console}[https://console.developers.google.com/].
+1. Go to the (Google Developers Console)[https://console.developers.google.com/].
 2. Select a project, or create a new one.
 3. In the sidebar on the left, expand APIs & auth.
 Next, click APIs.
 In the list of APIs, make sure the status is ON for the Calendar API.
 4. In the sidebar on the left, select Credentials.